zemse/hardhat-tracer/MIGRATION.md

 Previously, type extensions were loaded by plugin users by adding references to a plugin-owned `type-extensions.d.ts` in their `tsconfig.json`.

 Now, they're loaded by plugin users by importing the plugin in their hardhat config.
-E.g:
+For example:

 ```typescript
 import "@nomiclabs/hardhat-ethers"